neelu065/M-Tech_project_code/README.md

-## Important steps to execute the code.
+## Important steps to execute the optimization code.

 Please **do not** rename the respective folder names as they are all interconnected to each other.

-Instead copy both the folders and place inside new directory and execute the files as follows.
+Instead, copy both the folders and place inside a new directory and execute the files as follows.

 > - **sbatch wing_FFD_SVD/wing(1000)_generator.sh**
 >